 A list of my favourite and most used things.

-- Macbook Pro M1 2021 - Love it and it still works just as well as day one.
-Use it for blogging, browsing and editing photos.
+- Macbook Pro M1 2021 - Still works just as well as day one.
+For blogging, browsing and editing photos.

 - iPad Pro 12.9 with the pencil - LOVE and cannot live without.
-I use it for reading sheet music at the piano, for following recipes when cooking, for note taking, for browsing the web, for watching youtube, for reading comics and books about photography… So many uses for this thing!
+I use it for reading piano music, for following recipes when cooking, for note taking, for browsing the web, for watching youtube, for reading comics and books about photography.

 Writing